Floppy/Marlin-Bitmaps/README.md

 This repository is an attempt to create an archive of boot and status graphics for use with Marlin.

-Pull requests are welcomed - please add your header file to the appropriate directory with a unique name, and include an image of the resulting display in the PR.
+Pull requests are welcomed:

+  * Please add your header file to the appropriate directory with a unique name
+  * Include an image of the resulting display in the PR
+  * If you can, include an ASCII Art version of the image in the code - the generator tool can do this for you.

 No offensive or NSFW images will be accepted.
-See CONTRIBUTING.md and CODE_OF_CONDUCT.md for more information.
+See CODE_OF_CONDUCT.md for more information.